-Susan Whitstone, MS is the Interim SUSO Resource Center Manager.
+Susan Whitstone, Deputy Director of the Office of School Safety and with the Office of School Safety since 2018.
 She has nearly 25 years’ experience in the Criminal Justice arena to include over 7 years teaching tertiary education.
 Susan started her criminal justice career in Green Bay at the Green Bay Correctional Institution as a student at University of Wisconsin-Green Bay.
 At the University of Wisconsin-Green Bay she received the honored Chancellor’s Medallion and high honors.
 After receiving her Bachelor’s Degree in Political Science and Public Administration, she quickly promoted to Lieutenant with the Waukesha County Sheriff’s Department.
 During her tenure with Waukesha she received her Master’s Degree at the University of Wisconsin-Milwaukee in Criminal Justice Administration.
-Shortly after retiring from Waukesha she was appointed as the Director of the Academies at Blackhawk Technical College.
-In her current position with the Department of Justice, Office of School Safety, she is able to blend her experience in criminal justice and education by managing the SUSO Resource Center to help keep the schools in Wisconsin one of safest schools in the nation.
+Susan is a master threat assessment trainer for the U.S. Department of Homeland Security, trained by the I Love You Guys Foundation in standard response protocol and standard reunification method and led the development of the statewide school threat reporting system- Speak Up Speak Out Wisconsin.